 Use These Four Tips to Buy Your First Home

-- Plan a Budget for a New Home – You must plan a budget for a new home that includes additional expenses such as property taxes, utilities and maintaining your property.
+- Plan a Budget for a New Home – You must plan a budget for a new home that includes additional expenses such as property taxes, homeowners insurance, utilities, and maintaining your property.
 It is important to have a realistic budget to avoid feeling desperate paying your mortgage each month.
 In addition, you will need a down payment for a home, and this expense varies.
-The cost of a down payment is determined by the selling price of the home along with other factors such as your geographic region and credit score.
-Your mortgage lender will have other fees such as paying for a home inspection and closing costs.
+The cost of a down payment is determined by the selling price of the home and the type of mortgage you choose.
+Buying a home also includes other fees, such as paying for a home inspection and closing costs.

-- Visit Mortgage Lenders – Collect your financial documents to begin visiting lenders to apply for a mortgage.
+- Compare Mortgage Lenders – Collect your financial documents to begin getting pre-approved by a lender.
 You should take notes while talking to each lender to determine how much money you can save with the right offer.
-Begin with your own bank, but also, visit other nearby credit unions or financial institutions where you might receive a better offer.
-Remember that you can save thousands of dollars when you negotiate with lenders for your new home.
-Make sure to take the paperwork home to read it carefully, and to avoid a problem, never sign anything without understanding it completely.
+Begin with your own bank, but also, visit credit unions or online financial institutions where you might receive a better offer.
+Be sure to compare both interest rates and fees.
+Also make sure to take the paperwork home to read it carefully.
+Never sign anything without understanding it completely.

-- Start Looking at Properties – You should think carefully about the neighborhood that you want to live in so that you will feel happier.
-To avoid a long commute to work, you may want to buy a home that is near your workplace.
+- Start Looking at Properties – Think carefully about the neighborhood that you want to live in; for example, you may want to buy a home that is near your workplace to avoid a long commute.
 Alternatively, you may have more of a concern about finding the right school for your children.
 Additional things to consider are having close proximity to public transportation, supermarkets or medical facilities.
 Contact a real estate agent who can arrange visits to the homes that you have on your list.